nelsonmaia/daily-bug-amp/README.md

 limitations under the License.
 -->

-## AMP Access Sample
+## Auth0 and AMP Access Sample

-This is a AMP demo application based on [AMP Access](https://github.com/ampproject/amphtml/blob/master/extensions/amp-access/amp-access.md) component.
+This is a AMP demo application based on [AMP Access](https://github.com/ampproject/amphtml/blob/master/extensions/amp-access/amp-access.md) component and using Auth0 for authentication.
 AMP Access or “AMP paywall and subscription support” provides control to publishers over what content can be accessed by a reader and with what restrictions.
 This application is integrated with [Auth0](https://auth0.com)

+In this sample, all the users that are allowed to login in this demo are considered an subscriber.

 You can try the demo [here](https://dailybugle.herokuapp.com).